 COVID-19 and Return of our Chess Club – Sunday 19 July

-In the meantime please join us on our Online Chess Club on Monday and Wednesday nights at https://www.chess.com/club/rooty-hill-chess-club.
+In the meantime. please join us to play chess at our Online Chess Club on Monday and Wednesday nights at https://www.chess.com/club/rooty-hill-chess-club.
 Any friends are welcome to join as well.

 Sunday 5 July, 2020